Dance

 Grease and Hairspray.

 Students will study… a range of cultural dances across the term.
-They will study The Haka, Bollywood and Street Dance.
+They will study Dance Hall - Jamaican dance and The Haka.

 Students will study… a range of cultural dances across the term.
-They will study The Haka, Bollywood and Street Dance.
+They will study Dance Hall - Jamaican dance and The Haka.

 What should they be able to do?